 August offers good fishing as the season comes to a close.
 Returns of fresh fish have subsided, the sunny bright warm days of July are being replaced with cooler, wetter autumn weather.
-Grilse are Atlantic Salmon that have spent about a year at sea, ranging in size from 16" to 20".
-These smaller Atlantic Salmon arrive in July and can dominate the action through August.
-But, bigger Atlantic can be found.
+Grilse are Atlantic salmon that have spent about a year at sea, ranging in size from 16" to 20".
+These smaller Atlantic salmon arrive in July and can dominate the action through August.
+But, bigger Atlantics can be found.
 In recent years, the biggest fish of the season have been found in late August with some fish being recorded at 46lbs!

 Getting to Yokanga Lodge